DecisionsDev/odm-ondocker/docs/README_cluster.md

+# Cluster Tutorial

 This tutorial explains how to start an Operational Decision Manager docker cluster topology for development, using Docker Compose.

 ![Flow](images/ClusterFig01.png)